leolelion/jersey-recognition/Journal.md

 - Reviewed the tools used in the pipeline
 ### Antonio
 - Still setting up on local machine
 - Trying google colab approach, since M1 mac lacks cuda
+### Imam
+- Setting up the project in Google Colab
+- Encountered issues with the pipelines multiple virtual env setup.

 # Fourth Week 05/Feb/2025
 ## Work Done